Huang-Libo/Notebook/Swift/UsingCombine/Operators.md

 // If instead the numbers array had contained a `0`, the `tryLast` operator would terminate publishing with a RangeError."
 ```

-### drop(untilOutputFrom:)

-A publisher that ignores elements from the upstream publisher until it receives an element from second publisher.